Information for staff: COVID-19 testing

 Regular testing is the right thing to do and is now a requirement for staff working on site.
 We currently have two testing regimes available to staff: PCR Swab testing and LFD self-testing.
 Please note that LFD testing is currently being piloted and is not currently available to all staff.
 Further information is shown in the relevant sections below.

-We are encouraging all staff with major or minor symptoms to get swabbed for COVID-19.
-If you have any of the symptoms below, please book a test as soon as possible.
+We are encouraging all staff with any major symptom or 2 minor symptoms to get swabbed for COVID-19 as soon as possible.
+Symptoms are shown below:

 Major criteria for COVID-19: